 pub1 = params['pub1']

-# Gather the additional parameters not used for the sid but still used rewarding
+# Gather the additional parameters not used for the sid but still used for rewarding

 currency_name = params['currency_name']